jbaker10/AirWatchBuddy/README.md

 ![](AirWatchBuddy.png)

 AirWatchBuddy is a simple API companion app that will pull device information from your AirWatch instance.
-It was written with the API guide for AirWatch 9.0 and up, as well as for macOS 10.12 and up.
+It was written with the API guide for **AirWatch 9.0** and up, as well as for **macOS 10.12** and up.
+Older AirWatch instances and versions of OS X have not been tested.

 The information can be retrieved using one of 5 queries:
 * UserName - Can be a username, partial username or will search as a wildcard string.